d-asensio/cabify-shopping-cart/README.md

 )
 ```

 Another optimization that worths mention is the case of the `getDiscounts` selector.
-As mentioned in the [architecture overview section](#architecture-overview) the discounts are calculated by the checkout class, which is considered an external service.
+As stated in the [architecture overview section](#architecture-overview) the discounts are calculated by the checkout class, which is considered an external service.
 This means that discounts will change every time the service is consulted, even if the result is the same value that was already in the state.

 > The implementation of the `getDiscounts` selector can be found in `src/app/selectors/summary.js`